- Majors & Minors

 Getting ready for college is new and exciting, but we know it can also be a bit daunting.
-So take the worry out of the process by following these steps.
+Take the worry out of the process by following these steps.

 We hope they'll lead you to the right college — and to the best choice of all — the University of North Dakota.